 Do not capitalize the first word after the colon unless it is a proper noun, is part of a quote, or is the first in a series of sentences:

-When a quotation contains multiple sentences, many writers prefer to introduce it with a colon rather than a comma:
+When a quotation contains multiple sentences, introduce it with a colon rather than a comma

 In Chapter 3, the author explains his theory: “Dogs have dreams, but they don’t dream as humans do.
 Their dreams reflect a primal desire for pleasure, whereas humans are preoccupied with the ego and self-image.
 This is equally true in wakefulness and sleep.”

 A complete sentence after the colon is not necessary—a word or phrase is fine.